 Datacenter Colocation Services Business License in Dubai

-The Datacenter Colocation Services licence is classified under Activity Code 6311.98, sits within the Information and Communication Technology (ICT) category, and is issued as a Business Licence.
+The Datacenter Colocation Services license is classified under Activity Code 6311.98, sits within the Information and Communication Technology (ICT) category, and is issued as a Business License.
 It authorises the holder to provide physical space, power, cooling, and connectivity infrastructure that allows third-party clients to install and operate their own servers, networking equipment, and storage systems within a managed facility.

 Licensed activities typically include: